 Lastly, the presented control scheme considers variations in the feed stream as measured disturbances, based on experimentally predefined ranges.
 Given that the composition of the feed stream usually comes from the upstream process and cannot be controlled by the user, considering it as disturbance in the formulation of the control problem, allows the controller to efficiently handle possible variations.
 As illustrated in the presented results, the controllers can successfully handle the periodic profile of the feed that ranges from 0 mg/mL (equivalent to no feed) to the maximum concentration (when feed is introduced to the column).
 The controller is trained to handle variations in the feed stream that range from 0 mg/mL up to +10% from the base case value.
+Current and future research is focusing on improvements of the control problem formulation to compensate for the system delay and the integral behaviour, as well as testing the controller under variations in the feed composition and unmeasured disturbances that may arise from signal failures.

 Acknowledgements

-The authors would like to thank the Prof. Morbidelli (ETH Zurich), Dr Fabian Steinebach and Dr. Thomas Mueller-Spaeth (ChomaCon AG) for their valuable input the understanding of the MCSGP process and the assessment of the results.
+The authors would like to thank the Prof. Morbidelli (ETH Zurich), Dr Fabian Steinebach and Dr. Thomas Mueller-Spaeth (ChomaCon AG) for their valuable input in the understanding of the MCSGP process and the assessment of the results.
 Part of this work was performed in the framework of the OPTICO project (G.A.
-No 280813) for “Model-based Optimization and Control for Process-Intensification in Chemical and Biopharmaceutical Processes”. unding from the Department of Chemical Engineering, Imperial College London and the Texas A&M Energy Institute is also gratefully acknowledged.
+No 280813) for “Model-based Optimization and Control for Process-Intensification in Chemical and Biopharmaceutical Processes”.
+Funding from the Department of Chemical Engineering, Imperial College London and the Texas A&M Energy Institute is also gratefully acknowledged.

 References